Closing the skills gap

 You can also utilise our free Hays Learning program to provide staff with access to continuous learning programs that will simultaneously help you plug skills gaps.

-Finally, temporary assignments can be used to close skills gaps of a short-term nature.
+Finally, temporary and contract assignments can be used to close skills gaps of a short-term nature.
 For instance, if you are about to commence a project that requires skills for a short period of time, it might not make sense to invest in the upskilling of existing staff or the recruitment of a permanent employee.
-Instead, a temporary or contract professional can be utilised for the duration of the project.
+Instead, a temp or contractor can be utilised for the duration of the project.

 Overcoming skills shortages successfully